2021 Annual Disclosure Statement

 - As such, my proclamation in the 1994 Baseball Forecaster – “Numbers are everything!” – has been pretty much disavowed.
 My mantra now is “Embrace imprecision!”

 - I believe that the purest method for building a roster is the salary cap game.
 We have proven to be terrible judges of player value, so a game in which market value is pre-set — and owners need only agree or disagree — provides the most level playing field.
-Giving owners the power to set their own values (in auctions) or rank players (in snake drafts) provides skewed results.
+Giving owners the power to set their own values (in auctions) or rank players (in snake drafts) yields skewed results.

 - That said, my favorite draft experience is the auction.
 I like having access to every player and adding the economic element to the process, even if the player prices have little connection to reality.